Can you make money from Ethereum 2.0?

 Critics have argued that Ethereum has never really achieved its potential but soon they may be forced to revise their views.
-For even though Ethereum has suffered a fairly turbulent 2019, there are changes afoot which make it a currency to keep an eye on.
+For even though Ethereum has seen a meteoric rise in 2021, there are changes afoot which make it a currency to keep an eye on for other reasons.

 In particular, the introduction of a new iteration of the technology, Ethereum 2.0, should interest investors for a number of reasons and not just for trading.
 Whisper it, but there may be passive income streams that Ethereum 2.0 offers which might prove to be lucrative if Ethereum can address some of the technological issues that are holding it back.

 According to its developers, Ethereum was born out of a concern that too many of the world’s applications were being stored centrally by a small number of companies such as Amazon, Microsoft and Google.

 Ethereum’s creators, the most high-profile of which is arguably the Russian-Candian entrepreneur Vitalik Buterin, set out to enable users across the globe to write decentralised applications using the Ethereum blockchain.
 If data was stored in thousands of different places, its owners believed it would be more secure and could not be tampered with.

 Central to this innovation was the concept of smart contracts.
 These are a computer protocol intended to digitally facilitate, verify or enforce the negotiation or performance of a contract without the influence of third parties.
 This means that transactions are, in theory, irreversible and transparent.
 This sounded like an amazing project which inspired many of the early crypto enthusiasts.